Jandini/Janda.Dot.CLI/README.md

  * As user I want to see when foreach is scanning the folders

- * As developer I want to access dot repository directory name through DOT_DIR_NAME environment variable
+ - As developer I want to access dot repository directory name through DOT_CURRENT_DIR_NAME environment variable so I know what directory name the command was called from
- * As developer I want to access dot repository full path through DOT_DIR_PATH environment variable
+ - As developer I want to access current directory path through DOT_CURRENT_DIR_PATH environment variable so I know what directory path the command was called from
  - As developer I want to access dot repository current branch through DOT_GIT_BRNACH environment variable
  - As developer I want to access dotset default repository path via DOT_BASE_PATH environemnt variable
  - As developer I want to access dotset default repository name via DOT_BASE_NAME environemnt variable